Can’t Sleep Because of Anxiety?

 There are many ways that people can alleviate some of their struggles with sleep that do not require medication or a specialist.

-She recommends a variety of strategies for a clear mind at night, like creating a calming nighttime ritual that includes self-massage, a warm bath, or listening to meditative music.
+She recommends various strategies for a clear mind at night, like creating a calming nighttime ritual that includes self-massage, a warm bath, or listening to meditative music.
 We’ve included additional stress-relieving tips below.

 While all these tips may not be effective for more severe types of anxiety and insomnia, they certainly do not hurt to try.